mdgrs-mei/outlook-taskbar-notifier/README.md

 )
 ```

 When the notifier is clicked, actions you specify here are executed sequentially.
+If an action fails, the subsequent actions will not be executed.

 ### Actions
 |Action Name|Description|When does it succeed?|